Microloans, support of entrepreneurs to start their one small business

 Training for small business owners and the allocation of microloans in Ibadan, Nigeria

 The Rotary Club Limburgerhof/Vorderpfalz is currently supporting a project in Ibadan-West, Nigeria as part of its international activities in the area of “micro finance and maternal and child health”.
 The project was launched in April 2015.
-Since then, around 1.230 women have been trained, and ca. 870 of them provided with a microcredit and helped to build their own small business.
+Since then, around 1.490 women have been trained – a current training took place on Sept.
+17th 2020, and ca. 870 of them provided with a microcredit and helped to build their own small business.
 The repayment rate of the microloans is even after the fifth year at almost 100 percent!
 From our side the very successful project is supervised from Germany.

 We find the idea behind the microcredit internet platform “Kiva” inspiring.
 We are convinced that microloans are a very effective way to help people to overcome their long-term poverty.
 Help us to empower more people to implement their own business ideas …